 An in-depth boundary discussion was planned for the second community meeting.
 However, with additional time remaining, Mueller provided an example a potential village boundary to generate some initial feedback and to prompt discussion.
-The example boundary was comprised of 215 acres and extended approximately a 1/4 to 1/2 of a mile from the existing village core to the east and west, and about 1/8 to 1/4 of a mile north and south on both sides of Black Diamond Road.
+The example boundary was comprised of 215 acres and extended approximately 1⁄4 mile to 1⁄2 mile from the existing village core to the east and west, and about 1⁄2 mile to 1⁄4 mile north and south on both sides of Black Diamond Road.
 Several attendees felt this potential boundary was too large, others said they wanted to think about it, and one person stated that any boundary larger than this could turn Windham into something like Tiffin or Solon.
 The boundary discussion was slated to be continued at the next meeting.